ltaulell/zfs_toolbox/README.md

 ``python3 -m pip install execo PyYAML``

-Obviously zfs, and ssh, if you do replicas.
+Obviously zfs, and ssh, if you do external replicas.

 ## Create configuration files